Personalised Consults

 A sense of which systems need attention first

-An agreed starting direction, appropriate to your current capacity
+An agreed starting direction that respects your current capacity

 What won’t happen